24 Interesting Facts About Libya

 Interesting facts about Libya

-1. Libya, located in North Africa, is the continent’s fourth-largest and the world’s 17th-largest country by area.
+1. Libya, located in North Africa, is the continent’s fourth-largest and the world’s 16th-largest country by area.

 2. Libya has been inhabited for thousands of years.
-The UNESCO-listed Rock-Art Sites of Tadrart Acacus has a collection of thousands of cave paintings dating from 12,000 BC to 100 AD.
+The UNESCO-listed Rock-Art Sites of Tadrart Acacus contains thousands of cave paintings dating from 12,000 BC to 100 AD.

 3. Libya was originally inhabited by the Berber people, also known as Amazigh.
-Berbers are considered the indigenous inhabitants of North Africa and have occupied the region since at least 2000 BC.
+Berbers are considered the indigenous inhabitants of North Africa.

 4. Libya has an ancient history: in the 7th century BC, Phoenicians settled in Tripolitania; in the 6th century BC, Carthage conquered Tripolitania; in the 4th century BC, Greeks colonized Cyrenaica and named it Libya; and in 74 BC, the Romans conquered Libya.